 The liable party’s insurance company can aggressively negotiate for a lower settlement.
 Insurance companies usually have tactics to convince the injury victim to accept their initial settlement offer.

-An injury lawyer understands these tactics and will build a strong claim to put the victim in a better negotiating position.
-The outcome will be a higher compensation for the victim.
+An injury lawyer understands these tactics and will build a strong claim to put the victim in a better-negotiating position.
+The outcome will be higher compensation for the victim.

 Adding Objectivity to the Injury Case